Modal Abstractions for Virtualizing Memory Addresses: Introduction

-\begin{itemize} \item We develop these ideas in the form of a logic for working with virtual-address-space-relative assertions, implemented as an embedded separation logic within Iris~\cite{jung2018iris} separation logic. \item We prove the soundness of our \textsf{vProp} logic with respect to a RISC-like fragment of \textsf{AMD64} instructions. \item We verify simplified versions of several critical virtual-memory-related pieces of OS functionality, including mapping pages, and the assembly code for switching address spaces.
-The latter in particular goes beyond the capabilities of prior work, and reveals unexpected subtleties. \end{itemize}
+\paragraph{Contributions} We develop these ideas in the form of a logic for working with virtual-address-space-relative assertions, implemented as an embedded separation logic within {\textsc{Iris}}~\cite{jung2018iris}.
+The result is a separation logic that lifts a number of major semantic restrictions present in the few prior logics tackling virtual address translation.
+The logic we develop covers core reasoning principles for reasoning about memory configurations and code reliant upon or manipulating those memory configurations in the presence of in-memory page tables, the primary memory protection mechanism across Intel/AMD's x86-64 processors; ARM's application class processors including AArch64 CPUs; as well as POWER, RISC-V, and other architectures.
+We prove the soundness of our \textsf{vProp} logic with respect to a RISC-like fragment of \textsf{AMD64} instructions.
+We verify simplified versions of several critical virtual-memory-related pieces of OS functionality, including: switching address spaces, converting physical addresses to virtual addresses for software page table walks, and a complete software page table walk --- the backbone of other essential functionalities of virtual-memory which we discuss for mapping and unmapping pages.
+These examples demonstrate the suitability and flexibility of a modal treatment of address spaces: each has a concise specification, each example either goes beyond the technical capabilities of prior logics, or revisits an example from prior work in much greater detail (e.g., verifying critical and challenging supporting code that was axiomatized or treated as out-of-scope in prior work).
+Our proofs are available~\cite{artifact}. \looseness=-1